Singas, DA group oppose concealed carry bill

 Singas, DA group oppose concealed carry reciprocity bill

-WASHINGTON — Prosecutors, police officials and lawmakers from across the country and both sides of the aisle joined their voices Wednesday on Capitol Hill at an “emergency legislative summit” to defeat a bill that would allow concealed-carry permit holders to retain their rights across state lines.
+WASHINGTON - Prosecutors, police officials and lawmakers from across the country and both sides of the aisle joined their voices Wednesday on Capitol Hill at an “emergency legislative summit” against a bill that would allow concealed-carry permit holders to retain their rights across state lines.

-The Concealed Carry Reciprocity Act, which was being marked up Wednesday by the House Judiciary Committee, would require each state to recognize permits granted in other states — whatever the local firearms laws.
+The Concealed Carry Reciprocity Act, which was approved later Wednesday by the House Judiciary Committee, would require each state to recognize permits granted in other states — whatever the local firearms laws.

 “It turns policing on its head because now police officers will have to assume there’s going to be thousands of more guns on the streets of Nassau County and they’re going have to adjust,” the county’s district attorney, Madeline Singas, told Newsday.

-Prosecutors Against Gun Violence, which was co-founded by Manhattan District Attorney Cy Vance and counts Singas among its national roster of members, has long lobbied against the legislation as dangerous to the public and law enforcement officers.
+Prosecutors Against Gun Violence, which was co-founded by Manhattan District Attorney Cyrus Vance Jr. and counts Singas among its national roster of members, has long lobbied against the legislation as dangerous to the public and law enforcement officers.

 The bill’s sponsor, Rep. Richard Hudson (R-N.C.), said it does not make it easier to purchase a firearm or arm criminals.
 He tweeted that it will enable “law-abiding citizens to exercise their right to self-defense when they cross their state’s lines.”

-Singas, Vance, NYPD First Deputy Commissioner Ben Tucker and Rep. Peter King (R-Seaford) pointed to New York’s firearms restrictions as a nationally recognized crime deterrent.
+Singas, Vance, NYPD First Deputy Commissioner Benjamin Tucker and Rep. Peter King (R-Seaford) pointed to New York’s firearms restrictions as a nationally recognized crime deterrent.

 “The bottom line is: It is the severity and it’s the rationality of our strict gun laws that has changed the culture and the awareness about bringing guns in New York City,” Vance said.
 “If you do, you may end up in state prison.”